Planning Multiple Epidemic Interventions with Reinforcement Learning: Problem Formulation

-An MDP is a 4-tuple $\langle\mathcal{S}, \mathcal{A}, p(s_{t+1} | s_t, a_t), r(s_t, a_t, s_{t+1}) \rangle$: \begin{itemize} \item \textbf{State:} $\mathcal{S}$ is the state space.
+\textbf{$\blacktriangleright$ State:} $\mathcal{S}$ is the state space.
 In our application, a state $s_t$ is the distribution of the population across different disease compartments (e.g., infected, recovered, hospitalized, etc.) including their regional (e.g, a particular state or province) and group subdivisions (e.g., adult, senior, child, male, female, etc.).

-\item \textbf{Action:} $\mathcal{A}$ is the action space.
+\textbf{$\blacktriangleright$ Action:} $\mathcal{A}$ is the action space.
 An action $a_t$ is the set of applied interventions at time $t$ and their parameter values (e.g. 82\% school closure).